Demographics of Massachusetts: Population

-The total population is 6,981,974, making it the 16th most populous state as of 2023 estimates.
-Massachusetts has a density of 895 people per square mile, making it the third most dense of the fifty states (fifth including District of Columbia and Puerto Rico).
+The population in 2025 was 7,154,084, making Massachusetts the 16th most populous state.
+The population density, 895 people per square mile, ranks Massachusetts the third densest of the fifty states (fifth including District of Columbia and Puerto Rico).

-The following additional demographic statistics are taken from the U.S. Census Bureau and associated estimates.
+The following statistics are from the U.S. Census Bureau and associated estimates.

 Age

 The median age is 40.3 years.
 There are 5,645,986 people 18 years or older.

 The population's age is distributed as follows.